mm2270/JamfProScripts/README.md

 #### **Update_Core_Apps.sh**<br>
 **IMPORTANT: This script has been depreciated and is no longer being maintained.
 Most of it will not work on current versions of macOS or is no longer relevant.
-Use at your own risk!**
+Use at your own risk!**<br>
 The Update_Core_Apps script can be used to update many common free applications and Plug-ins.
 Despite the word "Update" in its name, it can also be used to install most of these applications and Plug-ins new on a target Mac.

 Details on the script are as follows: